 - Certified Nurse Midwife - see below for details

 Midwives are Licensed Medical Healthcare Professionals in Florida

 The Certified Nurse Midwife, or CNM, is a licensed maternity care provider in Florida.
 Practicing midwifery in Florida without a license is a felony.
 Midwives are involved in prenatal and postnatal care and generally only engage in low risk pregnancies.
 Midwives often work in collaboration with physicians in birth centers, clinics, homes, hospitals, medical offices and elsewhere.
 Midwives must refer high risk pregnancies to medical doctors.
 Midwives must adhere to their appropriate standard of care in the same way that medical doctors must, and of course may also be liable for negligent conduct and malpractice.

 Damages: Compensation for Birth Injuries Due to Negligence

 Truly, birth injuries affect not only the injured newborn, but the entire family.
 The pain and suffering that the family endures is indescribable.
 Medical expenses alone may run into hundreds of thousands or millions of dollars.
-It is essential to hire a knowledgeable, effective and results-oriented attorney who has the experience and skill necessary to make sure you get the maximum amount of compensation possible.

 Depending on the case, damages may include: